 These two videos are equivalent to the asides in other chapters of this site in that they are entirely optional to the grasp of Quadernity, nor do directly relate back to it.
 Rather, they are presented here in honor of the amazing man who deduced how to voyage endlessly into the mind-bending beauty of mathematics.

-An end-of-life interview with the brilliant Father of Fractals, for whom the Mandelbrot set was named:
+A beautiful compilations of interviews with the brilliant Father of Fractals, for whom the Mandelbrot set was named:

 Along with Mandelbrot, we gotta love Fibonacci and Lucas!

 A unique path into unknown mathematical territory.

 In this video a remarkable series of numbers is represented geometrically, only to discover that their relationships provide a new model of Quadernity.

 A casual sketch becomes more and more exacting.

 Playing some more with the new graphic reveals amazing correlation with the energy centers of the human body.